slimphp/Slim/README.md

 Before you can get up and running with Slim you will need to choose a PSR-7 implementation that best fits your application.
 A few notable ones:
 - [Slim-Psr7](https://github.com/slimphp/Slim-Psr7) - This is the Slim Framework projects PSR-7 implementation.
 - [Nyholm/psr7](https://github.com/Nyholm/psr7) & [Nyholm/psr7-server](https://github.com/Nyholm/psr7-server) - This is the fastest, strictest and most lightweight implementation at the moment
 - [Guzzle/psr7](https://github.com/guzzle/psr7) & [http-interop/http-factory-guzzle](https://github.com/http-interop/http-factory-guzzle) - This is the implementation used by the Guzzle Client.
 It is not as strict but adds some nice functionality for Streams and file handling.
-It is the second fastest implementation but is a bit bulkier
+It is the second fastest implementation but is a bit bulkier.
 - [zend-diactoros](https://github.com/zendframework/zend-diactoros) - This is the Zend implementation.
 It is the slowest implementation of the 3.